Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/design/technical-design.md

 ### Acquisition

-Acquisition components support the process of getting data captured in existing systems and into EOP.
-These might be existing council systems or any third party systems which EOP can make use of.
-Acquiring data in this fashion will be the main focus of the initial EOP build.
+Acquisition components support ingestion of data from existing systems into EOP.
+These might be existing council systems or third party systems housing data which EOP can make use of.
+Acquisition will be the the initial focus for EOP.

-Generally, the preference is for councils to push data into EOP rather than pull.
-This allows councils to choose the frequency of updates from their systems to EOP.
-However, there will be some cases where pulling data from a system is required, for example from third party systems that can't be changed.
+The preference is for councils to push data to EOP, rather than for EOP to pull.
+This allows councils to control the frequency of updates.
+However, there will be some cases where pulling data from a system is required, such as data from third party systems that can't be changed.

-A special case is Hilltop which because of its ubiquity in councils and it having a pre-existing API will be supported as a "pull from councils" example.
+A special case is Hilltop.
+Because of its wide-use and existing APIs, EOP will support pulling data from council Hilltop instances.

 Example Acquisition components: